Kidney stonesCalcium stones; Nephrolithiasis

-- Patients with very large or complex stones that cannot be removed safely using less invasive measures
+- People with very large or complex stones that cannot be removed safely using less invasive measures

-- Patients who have kidneys with anatomical abnormality or obstruction
+- People who have kidneys with anatomical abnormalities or obstructions

-- Patients undergoing open surgery for another condition
+- People undergoing open surgery for another condition

-Some centers report success with extracorporeal shock wave lithotripsy in patients who would normally be nephrolithotomy candidates.
-Therefore, even these patients should discuss other options with their surgeon and seek advice from experienced centers.
+Some centers report success with SWL in people who would normally be nephrolithotomy candidates.
+Therefore, even these people should discuss other options with their surgeon and seek advice from experienced centers.

-The procedure is not appropriate for patients with:
+The procedure is not appropriate for people with:

 - Bleeding or clotting disorders